railtonjamesl-collab/DataScienceFanClub/Report/2. Data Processing/Readme.md

 One benefit of this data set is that it has no missing, imputed or synthetic data.
 The lack of missing data specifically is beneficial as we do not have to spend time imputing data which would involve e.g. justifying the use of the mean or median depending on the distribution of each variable.

-We also originally considered using status labels for years 1, 2, and 3 but removed these given that they risked introducing data leakage, giving the model future information about a company's bankruptcy that wouldn't be available at time _t_. [clarify more here]
+We also originally considered using status labels for years 1, 2, and 3 but removed these given that they risked introducing data leakage, giving the model future information about a company's bankruptcy that wouldn't be available at time _t_.

 However, we still identified a few key steps: